 Following Dr. Joanne Conroy’s start as Dartmouth-Hitchcock’s new President and CEO, in November 2017 we began a strategic planning process in parallel with the health system’s internal planning efforts.
 The Community Ambassador program, launched in July 2018, is the first major initiative of our strategic plan.

 How we engage with Dartmouth-Hitchcock to improve health and wellness in communities

-Dartmouth-Hitchcock strives to improve the health and wellness of communities by delivering high quality healthcare, conducting research to find new cures and treatments, and providing community health education, resources, and services.
-Dartmouth-Hitchcock members Mary Hitchcock Memorial Hospital, Alice Peck Day Memorial Hospital, Mt.
+Dartmouth-Hitchcock Health strives to improve the health and wellness of communities by delivering high quality healthcare, conducting research to find new cures and treatments, and providing community health education, resources, and services.
+Dartmouth-Hitchcock Health member hospitals Mary Hitchcock Memorial Hospital, Alice Peck Day Memorial Hospital, Mt.
 Ascutney Hospital and Health Center, New London Hospital, and Cheshire Medical Center regularly survey communities to understand health issues and to develop plans for addressing community health priorities.
 Click here to learn more about Community Health Improvement Plans.

 PCW develops programs to support Dartmouth-Hitchcock’s community health improvement efforts as advisors, advocates, and philanthropists.
 Our commitment is to complement, rather than compete with, Dartmouth-Hitchcock internal efforts or community-based efforts to improve community health and wellness.